Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Introduction

-The approach we propose follows the definition of CCA and combines \textit{Static Code Analysis} (SCA) and \textit{Searchable Symmetric Encryption} (SSE), two disjoint fields of research that would seem unlikely to be combined.
-In SCA, the application's code is represented by code representation graphs (e.g., control flow graph and data flow graph) ~\cite{ferrante,code,yamaguchi,eff} which can then be used for different purposes, such as vulnerability detection~\cite{pixy,rips,Nunes:15,wap}.
+This paper presents such a solution, a novel approach that protects software code by using an encryption scheme that enables vulnerability finding on the encrypted code without revealing its contents during the analysis.
+The approach combines \textit{Static Code Analysis} (SCA)~\cite{Morgado:20} with \textit{Searchable Symmetric Encryption} (SSE)~\cite{praticalsearchable}, two disjoint research fields that would seem unlikely to be combined.
+In SCA, the application's code is represented by code property graphs (e.g., control flow graph and data flow graph)~\cite{ferrante,yamaguchi,eff} which can then be used for different purposes, such as vulnerability detection~\cite{rips}.
 Static analysis tools navigate them, looking for what they were programmed for.
-They may employ various SCA techniques, with taint analysis~\cite{pixy,wap} (a type of data flow analysis) being the most commonly applied.
-These tools need access to the application's code without being obfuscated or encrypted.
-In turn, in SSE~\cite{curtmola2006searchable}, text documents are represented by an inverted index, where keywords (the most relevant documents' words) are mapped to the documents where they appear.
-This index is encrypted in a manner that it leaks no information when stored in remote (untrusted) servers, but nonetheless, authorized clients can query it to find index positions (i.e., the documents) containing the keywords they search for.
+They may employ various SCA techniques, with taint analysis~\cite{pixy} being the most commonly applied, which allows tracking entry points (user inputs like \texttt{\$\_POST} in PHP) and checking if they reach sensitive sinks (e.g., \texttt{echo} for XSS).
+However, these tools require access to the application's unprotected code, without it being obfuscated nor encrypted.
+In turn, in SSE~\cite{curtmola2006searchable}, text documents are represented through an inverted index~\cite{manning2008introduction}, where keywords (i.e., the documents' most relevant words) are mapped to the documents where they appear.
+This index is encrypted in a manner that it leaks no information when stored in remote (untrusted) servers, but nonetheless, authorised clients can query it to find index positions (i.e., the documents) containing the keywords they search for.